 - BONUS: With the purchase of the Bundle, you are eligible to receive free professional liability insurance for the month of September.
 Please contact email@example.com for details.

 The NOTCE Online Prep Class assists candidates to prepare for the NOTCE through online group discussion of practice questions.

 Booklist of frequently used textbooks in Canada.
 The list is a resource and should not be construed as the definitive source for the NOTCE.

-Provincial regulatory organizations may have a category of provisional registration where you can practise occupational therapy under supervision while you wait to write the examination.
-Please contact the appropriate regulatory organization where you wish to practise to find out about any provisional registration that they may offer.
+Provincial regulatory organizations may have a category of provisional registration where you can practice occupational therapy under supervision while you wait to write the examination.
+Please contact the appropriate regulatory organization where you wish to practice to find out about any provisional registration that they may offer.
 The provincial regulatory organization may require that you submit proof of your eligibility to write the CAOT exam as part of the requirements for provisional registration.

 How do I submit proof of eligibility to write the NOTCE to my provincial regulatory organization?